 Telgemeier is also the illustrator for the very popular Baby-Sitters Club series, which are also great reads for any girl reader in your life.

-Real Friends is a graphic novel that delves into what is a common middle school girl issue of friendship changes and fitting in.
-It consists of short stories about changes in friendships and encounters with mean girls that many girls are sure to relate to.
+Best Friends is a graphic novel that delves into what is a common middle school girl issue of trying to fit in.
+It consists of an overall theme around the importance of following your heart and finding your people.

 There is one more book that definitely deserves to be on this list even though it does not contain illustrations like the other books on this list does.
 It is Fish in a Tree by Linda Mullaly Hunt.